intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 	is incremented every time a huge page is swapped in from a non-zswap swap device in one piece.

+swpin_fallback
+	is incremented if a huge page swapin fails to allocate a huge page and instead falls back to using huge pages with lower orders or small pages.

 swpout
 	is incremented every time a huge page is swapped out to a non-zswap swap device in one piece without splitting.